 Xero also offers the option to add full-service payroll support from Gusto to any plan.
-This Gusto-Zero integration starts at $40 per month plus $6 per employee.
+Gusto starts at $40 per month plus $6 per employee.
 If you are looking for payroll software in addition to accounting software, be sure to check out our guide to the best payroll software for 2023.

 Xero key features

 Xero offers a built-in integration with Hubdoc, a tool that extracts the data from bank statements and financial documents and uploads it into the system based on rules that you specify.
 Xero also has a mobile app, Xero Expenses, that allows you to snap pictures of receipts and create an expense instead of having to manually enter all the information.

 The Established plan gives users access to Xero’s native project and time-tracking tool, so they can track how much time they spend on tasks and invoice it to a specific project.
 This feature is helpful for businesses that charge an hourly rate or that want to track how much time they’re spending on jobs to ensure that they stay profitable.

 In addition to billing and invoicing capabilities, Xero goes one step further by providing financial and accounting reporting features (Figure B).
 Options include a 1099 report, a balance sheet report, aged receivables report, aged payables report, inventory report and more.
 These reports help small business owners identify areas for improvement and make evidence-based decisions in real time.